Are you adding MySQL to your list of database skillsets? Then MySQL UPDATE statement is one of the commands you need to learn.

 UPDATE `production.product` SET ReorderPoint = 650, SafetyStockLevel = 1200 WHERE ProductID = 316;

-To update multiple columns, simply separate column-value pairs with a comma.
+Simply separate column-value pairs with a comma and use the MySQL Update multiple columns statement.
 Again, the only difference here is the backticks.

 2. MySQL UPDATE with JOIN

 There are minor differences you will see when updating a table with joins.
-The best way to show this is through an example of using 3 tables.
+The best way to show this is through an example of using 3 tables with the MySQL UPDATE JOIN statement.

 UPDATE `sales.salesorderdetail` sod INNER JOIN `sales.salesorderheader` soh ON sod.SalesOrderID = soh.SalesOrderID INNER JOIN `production.product` p ON sod.ProductID = p.ProductID set UnitPrice = p.ListPrice WHERE p.ProductID = 758 AND soh.OrderDate = '2012-04-30';